-- Histologically confirmed DLBCL expressing cluster of differentiation (CD)20 antigen (Journal of Clinical Oncology [J Clin Oncol] 17:1244-53, 1999); patients with known primary mediastinal large B-cell lymphoma (PMLBCL) are excluded; similarly, patients with known v-myc myelocytomatosis viral oncogene homolog (avian) (c-myc) translocation (by fluorescence in situ hybridization) positive DLBCL are encouraged to participate in trials specifically designed for these patients; however patients with known c-myc positive are NOT excluded from this study; c-myc testing prior to study enrollment is NOT required
+- Histologically confirmed DLBCL expressing cluster of differentiation (CD)20 antigen; patients with transform lymphoma are excluded; patients with known primary mediastinal large B-cell lymphoma (PMLBCL) are excluded; similarly, patients with known v-myc myelocytomatosis viral oncogene homolog (avian) (c-myc) translocation (by fluorescence in situ hybridization) positive DLBCL are encouraged to participate in trials specifically designed for these patients; however patients with known c-myc positive are NOT excluded from this study; c-myc testing prior to study enrollment is NOT required

-- A tumor tissue specimen from the initial diagnostic biopsy has been located and ready to ship to the Eastern Cooperative Oncology Group (ECOG) Pathology Coordinating Office within 30 days following registration; patients must have paraffin-embedded tumor specimen available for central pathology review and defined laboratory research studies; archived formalin fixed paraffin embedded (FFPE) tumor tissue block is required; if the block is unavailable for submission, please submit the below alternative requirements:
+- A tumor tissue specimen from the initial diagnostic biopsy has been located and ready to ship to the Eastern Cooperative Oncology Group (ECOG)-American College of Radiology Imaging Network (ACRIN) Pathology Coordinating Office within 30 days following registration; patients must have paraffin-embedded tumor specimen available for central pathology review and defined laboratory research studies; archived formalin fixed paraffin embedded (FFPE) tumor tissue block is required; if the block is unavailable for submission, please submit the below alternative requirements:

 - One (1) hematoxylin & eosin (H&E) slide, and